 Best Time To Visit Vis Island

-The island of Vis is cute and covered in small towns with a very authentic local feel to them.
+The island of Vis is cute, with small towns that have a very authentic local feel.
 However, the main reason people visit isn’t really the island itself – it’s the blue cave of Biševo just off the island’s shore that has everyone in a craze.

-Curiously, the island was the Yugoslav National Army base from 1950 to 1989, during which tourists weren’t allowed on the island.
+Curiously, the island was the Yugoslav National Army base from 1950 to 1989, during which tourists weren’t allowed there.
 Now, the two hotspots around the island are Vis Town and Komiža.

-Like Hvar, late spring is a great time to come to Vis if you want to avoid the crowds and make the most of the cheaper accommodation.
+Like Hvar, late spring is a great time to visit Vis if you want to avoid the crowds and make the most of cheaper accommodation.

 Best Time To Visit Rab

-The island of Rab became popular after King Edward VIII took his wife, Wallis Simpson, here in 1936.
+The island of Rab became popular after King Edward VIII took his wife, Wallis Simpson, there in 1936.
 It’s nestled into Kvarner Bay and popular thanks to its nudist-friendly beaches.
-According to legend, the tradition was kickstarted by King Edward VIII himself.
+According to legend, the tradition was kick-started by King Edward VIII himself.

 Rustic and quaint, the towns here are a patchwork of terracotta roofs and church towers.
-There are plenty of festivities throughout the summer months, too, and as it’s lesser known than other islands, it’s a popular destination for families especially.
-It’s worth coming in peak season when the weather is at its best, or for the festival in late July, the first part of August is also ideal!
+There are plenty of festivities throughout the summer months, too, and, since it’s less crowded than other islands, it’s especially popular with families.
+It’s worth coming in peak season when the weather is at its best, or for the festival in late July; the first part of August is also ideal!

 What is the best time to visit Croatia for a beach vacation?